davatorium/rofi/doc/rofi-manpage.markdown

 * `Shift-Del`: Delete entry from history.
 * `Ctrl-grave`: Toggle case sensitivity.

+To get a full list of keybindings, see `rofi -dump-xresources | grep kb-`.
+Keybindings can be modified using the configuration systems.

 ## FAQ

 `Text in window switcher is not nicely lined out`